thomasaarholt/prism-em.github.io/about.md

 **save2DOutput** : save the 2D STEM image integrated between integrationAngleMin and integrationAngleMax
 **save3DOutput** : true/false Also save the 3D output at the detector for each probe (3D output mode)
 **save4DOutput** : true/false Also save the 4D output at the detector for each probe (4D output mode)
-**integrationAngleMin** : inner detector position (for 2D output mode) (in mrad)
+**:saveDPC_CoM** : true/false Also save the DPC center of mass calculation for each probe **:savePotentialSlices**  : true/false Also save the projected potential array **:nyquistSampling** : set number of probe positions at Nyquist sampling limit **integrationAngleMin** : inner detector position (for 2D output mode) (in mrad)
 **integrationAngleMax** : outer detector position (for 2D output mode) (in mrad)
 **transferMode** : memory model to use, either "streaming", "singlexfer", or "auto"